ethicalhack3r/ethicalhack3r.github.io/_posts/2017-01-28-wpscan-v3-release.markdown

 ## CMS Scanner Framework

 Also created by Erwan, WPScan now uses a [CMS Scanner Framework](https://github.com/wpscanteam/CMSScanner) which handles a lot of the core scanning logic.
-The CMS Scanner Framework will allow for other scanners to be created for other CMSs by us or by anyone else.
+The CMS Scanner Framework will allow for other scanners to be created for other CMSs.

 WordPress has the largest market share in Content Management Systems (CMSs) by far.
 Looking at [some statistics](https://w3techs.com/technologies/history_overview/content_management) it has more than half of the CMS market share.
 Followed by Joomla, Drupal and Magento.